bfjelds/turtlebot2-win10/README.md

 1. Navigate to the development folder you set up in the first step (we will assume, as ROS2 suggests in their instructions, `c:\dev\ros2`)

+1. To enable map_server, you will need to download [SDL](https://www.libsdl.org/download-1.2.php) and [SDL_Image](https://www.libsdl.org/projects/SDL_image/release-1.2.html).
+Once this is done, set the following environment variables to point at the respective install directories: SDLDIR and SDLIMAGEDIR.

 1. Run the following commands to get the Turtlebot2 source code:

      ```